Andrzej Niegolewski: The charge of Somosierra

-The Polish light cavaleries follow Napoléon in Spain.
-On the 30th of November 1808 takes place the famous charge of Somosierra, which will cost three regimental officiers their lives (a fourth one, the captain Dziewanowski, will pass away due to its injuries a few days later).
+The Polish light cavaleries followed Napoléon in Spain.
+On the 30th of November 1808 the famous charge of Somosierra took place, which cost three regimental officiers their lives (a fourth one, the captain Dziewanowski, died due to his injuries a few days later).
 As the approach to Madrid was blocked by 7,800 Spaniards armed with 16 cannons in four batteries on the Somosierra heights, Napoleon ordered his Poles to force the passage.

 The charge of the 3rd squadron was led by Squadron Leader Kozietulski, who lost his horse after taking the first battery.
 Lieutenant Andrzej Niegolewski, who had gone on a reconnaissance mission, joined the charge at that moment with his men.
 The charge was now led by Captain Dziewanowski.
 The Poles took the next two batteries but lost their commander who fell seriously wounded, then Captain Pierre Krasiński, who was also wounded.

 Lieutenant Niegolewski, the last able-bodied officer, led the end of the charge: with about thirty survivors, he reached the last battery, saw his horse killed under him and, in the fall, broke a leg.
 Wounded by multiple bayonet blows, Andrzej Niegolewski was overtaken by the Spaniards.
 The latter counter-attacked and managed to retake the battery.
 Napoleon then launched a second charge with the three remaining Polish squadrons under Tomasz Łubieński, followed by the Guards' mounted chasseurs.

 Still alive, very seriously wounded, Lieutenant Niegolewski was still lying on the ground under his horse when Marshal Bessières approached him and said, "young man, the Emperor has seen the beautiful charge of the Light Cavalry; he will know how to appreciate your bravery."
 Niegolewski then replied: "My lord, I am dying; here are the cannons that I took away, tell that to the Emperor".
-When he arrived on the plateau, the Emperor immediately awarded him the Cross of the Legion of Honor, making him the first officer of his regiment to receive it.
+When he arrived on the plateau, the Emperor immediately awarded him the Cross of the Legion of Honor, taking it off his own uniform, and making him the first officer of his regiment to receive it.

 The number of wounds received by the young lieutenant varies according to the authors.
 He received 10 to 11 wounds, including eight to nine bayonet wounds and one to two head wounds (one saber strike and probably a bullet).

 He participated in the Austrian campaign of 1809 and fought again in Spain in 1810-1811.
 During the Russian campaign in 1812, he served on the main staff as a captain.
 At the end of 1813, he was granted sick leave and spent some time in Paris.